ansible/ansible/docs/docsite/rst/community/how_can_I_help.rst

 As you become more familiar with how Ansible works, you may be able to fix issues or develop new features yourself.
 If you think you have a fix for a bug in Ansible, or if you have a new feature that you would like to share with millions of Ansible users, read all about the :ref:`Ansible development process <community_development_process>` and and :ref:`how to contribute to collections <contributing_maintained_collections>` to learn how to get your code accepted into Ansible.

 Another good way to help is to review pull requests that other Ansible users have submitted.
-The Ansible community keeps a full list of `open pull requests by file <https://ansible.sivel.net/pr/byfile.html>`_, so if there's a particular module or plug-in that particularly interests you, you can easily keep track of all the relevant new pull requests and provide testing or feedback.
+The Ansible community keeps a full list of `open pull requests by file <https://ansible.sivel.net/pr/byfile.html>`_, so if a particular module or plugin interests you, you can easily keep track of all the relevant new pull requests and provide testing or feedback.

 Become a collection maintainer
 ==============================

 Once you have learned about the development process and have contributed code to a collection, we encourage you to become a maintainer of that collection.
 There are hundreds of modules in dozens of Ansible collections, and the vast majority of them are written and maintained entirely by members of the Ansible community.

-To learn more about the responsibilities of being an Ansible module maintainer, please read our :ref:`module maintainer guidelines <maintainers>`.
+To learn more about the responsibilities of being an Ansible module maintainer, please read our :ref:`collection maintainer guidelines <maintainers>`.

 .. _community_working_groups: